 Cheshire has some camping and caravanning sites (although a number of these campsites only accept caravans, or are for club members only), plus numerous hotels, inns, pubs, guesthouses and B & B (bed and breakfast) places.

-Look at the Cheshire Cycleway map markers, and trawl the web too.
 A good place to find campsites is UK Campsites’ website, while Visit Cheshire‘s website has bed and breakfasts listed.
 Additionally, local Tourist Information Centres (TIC) have lists of accommodation and can help you book.
 Ask them about any cyclist-welcome places.
-We’ve listed Cheshire TICs on the Cheshire Cycleway map; also you can find Cheshire East TICs here: Cheshire East Tourist Information Centres (TICs).
+You can find Cheshire East TICs here: Cheshire East Tourist Information Centres (TICs).

 For booking hostel-style accommodation, try Hostelbookers.
 Hostelbookers includes some Youth Hostel Association hostels, but not all, so check Hostelling International’s site too, or specific national youth hostel association sites (e.g.Scotland, Northern Ireland, England & Wales).